Noetherian criteria for dimer algebras

 Thus, again by the minimality of $p,q$ and Proposition \ref{Bastuff}.2,

 Consequently,

 where (\textsc{i}) holds by (\ref{stp1}), and (\textsc{ii}) holds by (\ref{r1q}).
 But $r_2$ is an arrow.
 Therefore $r$ is not minimal. \end{proof}

-\begin{Remark} \rm{ The assumption in Proposition \ref{min length} that the non-cancellative pair is minimal is necessary.
-Indeed, if $p,q \in Q_{\geq 0}$ is a non-cancellative pair that is not minimal, and $r$ is a minimal path satisfying $rp \equiv rq$, then it is possible that no representative of $r^+$ lies in $\mathcal{R}_{p,q}$, and no arrow subpath of $r$ is in $Q_1^{\mathcal{S}}$.
+\begin{Remark} \rm{ If $p,q \in Q_{\geq 0}$ is a non-cancellative pair that is not minimal, and $r$ is a minimal path satisfying $rp \equiv rq$, then it is possible that no representative of $r^+$ lies in $\mathcal{R}_{p,q}$, and no arrow subpath of $r$ is in $Q_1^{\mathcal{S}}$.
 Such an example is given in Figure \ref{s's2}. }\end{Remark}

 \begin{Corollary} If $A$ is non-cancellative, then $Q_1^{\mathcal{S}} \not = \emptyset$. \end{Corollary}

 \begin{proof} For any non-cancellative pair $p,q \in A$, there is some $m \geq 1$ such that $\sigma^m_{\operatorname{h}(p)} p = \sigma^m_{\operatorname{h}(p)} q$.
 Furthermore, there is a representative of $\sigma_{\operatorname{h}(p)}$ whose lift lies in $\mathcal{R}_{p,q}$.
 The corollary then follows from Proposition \ref{min length}. \end{proof}